-To make your experience with Colorado Ballet more enjoyable, we’ve compiled some important facts that are good to know whether you are attending the theatre or considering a purchase.
+To make your experience with Colorado Ballet more enjoyable, we’ve compiled some important facts that are good to know whether you are attending the theater or considering a purchase.
 Read below to learn more about how to make the best of your Colorado Ballet experience.

 Yes!
 Colorado Ballet offers great options for those interested in purchasing tickets to multiple productions.
 Save 25% on four performances and 25% on additional tickets.
 Subscriptions for the 2019/2020 season are available now!